pyth-network/pyth-crosschain/README.md

 ### Releases

-The repository has a CI workflow that will release javascript packages whose version number has changed.
+The repository has several CI workflows that automatically release new versions of the various components when a new Github release is published.
-To perform a release, follow these steps:
+Each component's workflow uses a specific tag format including the component name and version number (e.g., Fortuna uses the tag `fortuna-vX.Y.Z`).
+The general process for creating a new release is:

-1. Update the version number in the `package.json` file for the package(s) you wish to release.
+1. Update the version number of the component in the repo, e.g., in `package.json` or `Cargo.toml` or wherever.
 Please follow [Semantic Versioning](https://semver.org/) for package versions.
 2. Submit a PR with the changes and merge them in to main.
-3. Create a new tag `pyth-js-v<number>` and push to github.
-You can simply increment the version number each time -- it doesn't affect any of the published information.
+3. Create a new release on github.
+Configure the release to create a new tag when published.
+Set the tag name and version for the component you wish to release -- see the [Releases](https://github.com/pyth-network/pyth-crosschain/releases) page to identify the relevant tag.
-4. Pushing the tag automatically triggers a CI workflow to publish the updated packages to NPM.
+4. Publish the release.
+This step will automatically trigger a Github Action to build the package and release it.
+This step will e.g., publish packages to NPM, or build and push docker images.

+Note that all javascript packages are released together using a tag of the form `pyth-js-v<number>`.
+(The `number` is arbitrary.)
 If you have a javascript package that shouldn't be published, simply add `"private": "true"` to the `package.json` file and it will be excluded from the publishing workflow.
 If you are creating a new public javascript package, you should add the following config option to `package.json`: